NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

     4. The ability to contact the admin, report issues directly etc.
     5. User updates, if, for example, another user responds to their post.
     6. The ability to add other users to your group discussion and/or have a private/chat thread with another user.
+    7. Change the Stripe  year selection placeholder on the credit detail details from 2019 to current year.

 There are endless options with Django, and considering I'm currently using the version `Django==1.11.29`, I hope to have time in the future to update the site and add many more robust functions, models, views, libraries etc. The options are boundless!